 The physiotherapist may make you do some internal rotation this will be the most important exercise as it strengthens the muscles which will help you prevent an anterior shoulder dislocation.
 However, in the early stages it is important to keep the shoulder joint in the inner range of motion.

-1. The first external rotation exercise is called abduction this is where you stand on one end of the band and hold the other end keeping the elbow straight, pull your arm out to the side so that the hand ends up level with your shoulder.
+1. The first external rotation exercise is the abduction.
+This is where you stand on one end of the band and hold the other end.
+Keeping the elbow straight, pull your arm out to the side so that the hand ends up level with your shoulder.

-2. The second exercise is called flexion stand on the band holding the other end in the hand of your injured and Keeping the elbow straight, pull your hand straight up in front of you to about shoulder height.
-Once you are comfortable with the exercises above the resistance band can be replaced with weights to progress the strengthening exercises.
+2. The second exercise is a flexion.
+To do this, stand on the band holding the other end in the hand of your injury.
+As you keep the elbow straight, pull your hand straight up in front of you to about shoulder height.
+Once you are comfortable with the exercises above, replace the resistance band with weights to progress the strengthening exercises.

 Rehabilitation programme for grade 2 Hamstring tear

-Later in the rehab program timed shuttle runs and sprints like professional footballer would be expected to be able to do are included.
+Later in the rehab program, practitioners add on shuttle runs and sprints like professional footballers often use.
 It is important to progress this far before returning to competitive matches or re-injury is likely.

 The first couple of exercises you could do for you hamstring strain is to obviously rest for a while so for this you could do the rice method which is, rest, ice, compression and elevation.
-This is aimed at reducing the bleeding and damage within the muscle tissue.
+This intends to reduce the bleeding and damage within the muscle tissue.
 You could start off with these following exercises/stretches when you start to heal from your hamstring strain:

 Cite This Work